Equity, Diversity, and Human Rights

 SOCI 3246E Workplace Rights Advocacy

-SOCI 3826E Indigenous People, Minorities and Criminal Justice System
+SOCI 3836E Poverty and the Criminal Justice System

 SOCI 4086E Class, Race, Gender and Ethnicity in the Workplace